yegor256/blog/_drafts/ssh.md

 ## Shell.Plain

-`Shell.Plain` is a wrapper of `Shell` that introduces a new method `exec` with only one argument, a command to execute.
+`Shell.Plain` is a wrapper of `Shell` that introduces a new `exec` method with only one argument, a command to execute.
 It also doesn't return an exit code, but `stdout` instead.
-Should be very convenient when you want to execute a simple command and just get its output (I'm combining it with `Shell.Safe` for safety):
+This should be very convenient when you want to execute a simple command and just get its output (I'm combining it with `Shell.Safe` for safety):